SpacelyProject/spacely-docs/digital-twin/spacely-cocotb-example-design.md

 param_NUM_SAMP,0x3c,0xffffffff,True,False
 ```

 This **mem_map.txt** file is exactly identical to the memory map file that must be created in order to build the actual test firmware, so creating it for Digital Twin test is no additional burden.
-The format of this file is explained in [Autogeneration Tools for Spacely-Caribou Firmware](</spacely-caribou/Autogeneration Tools for Spacely-Caribou Firmware.md>).
+The format of this file is explained in [Creating a Memory Map](</spacely-caribou/test-firmware-design/Creating a Memory Map.md>).

 To interact with our design via the test firmware, we will write a new routine called **ROUTINE_test_cadder_mode1_2**. *This exact same Spacely routine will work for Twin Mode 1, Twin Mode 2, and even testing the actual hardware!*